 The majority of the straw hats we manufacture are hand-woven using natural fibers sourced from around the world.
 The fibers used in creating our hats are a product of twisted paper that is coated with plastic resin.
 These fibers are then hand-woven into the bodies we use to make the straw hats you find at your local store.

 There are several kinds of felt hats that we make at Milano Hat Company.
 We manufacture fur felt, wool felt and blends of both.
 Our felt bodies are made to our specifications using various blends of tame and wild hare, tame rabbit and beaver fur as well as wool blends.

 Historically, X markings were only used in felt hats, and essentially indicated a manufacturer's opinion of the blend of fur used in forming the hat bodies.
 The more wild fur is included in the fur blend used to make the body, the higher the X marking for that hat.
 Generally speaking 2X was the lowest and 100X was the highest.

 Since there is no industry standard for X quality markings, the assignment of X markings is very subjective.
-Today X markings are a marketing gimmick.
 You can't compare a Milano Hat with any other hat on the basis of the X mark alone.

 At Milano Hat Company, we consider the type and width of the fiber, as well as the trim package, in assigning our straw hat X markings.
 On our felt hats, our X markings are determined by the various fur blends we use to make the raw body and also the trim packaged used to finish the hat.

-You can figure your hat size by measuring around your head with a cloth tape measure.
-Just place the tape around your head, making sure it is about an inch or so above your eyebrows and goes around your head where a hat would settle.
+You can determine your hat size by measuring around your head with a cloth tape measure.
+Just place the tape around your head, making sure it is about an inch or so above your eyebrows where the hat would settle.
 Take the measurement in inches to the 1/8th of an inch and convert it to your head size using the chart below.